miikaah/musa/README.md

 - fix: Do not allow duplicate indices in random find
 - fix: Add timestamp to cover so that update works
+- feat: Add artist albums to albums find if not enough search results
+- feat: Genre search

 #### Cross platform